bbatsov/projectile/README.md

 To get the most of Projectile you also need to enable (and potentially install) some minibuffer completion framework (e.g. `ido`, `ivy` or `selectrum`).
 See [this section](https://docs.projectile.mx/projectile/configuration.html#completion-options) of the documentation for more details.

+> [!CAUTION]
+>
-**Note:** Historically `projectile-completion-system` defaulted to `ido`, but this was changed in version 2.3.
-You may need to enable `ido-mode` in your Emacs configuration if updating from an older version of Projectile.
+> Historically `projectile-completion-system` defaulted to `ido`, but this was
+> changed in version 2.3.
+You may need to enable `ido-mode` in your Emacs
+> configuration if updating from an older version of Projectile.

 ## Caveats